Thruster User Guide

 thruster-usage-guide-PWM-signal

-If the thruster is spinning in reverse of what is desired, swap the connection of two of the wires.
+If the thruster is spinning in reverse of what you are expecting, swap the connection of two of the thruster wires.

 While testing your thrusters, do not operate them for more than 10 seconds outside of water (while dry).
 The bearings require water for lubrication and may be damaged if the thruster is operated for an extended period of time while dry.
 You may also notice a clicking noise or that some thrusters are noisier than others.
 This is normal.
 Because of the tolerances of the plastic bearings and the metal rotor shafts, the rotor shaft can move slightly in the bearing causing variation in how different thrusters sound.
 Any noise is significantly reduced or eliminated when operated in water.